-- ✓ Near-final draft of dissertation - ✓ Dissertation Defense Announcement - ✓ Originality Report from Turnitin - 1.
-Submission of Near-final Dissertation Draft to GPD and Advisory Committee: When deemed appropriate by the Major Advisor, a digital copy of the dissertation is submitted to the GPD.
+- ✓ Near-final draft of dissertation - ✓ Dissertation Defense Announcement - ✓ Originality Report from Turnitin (or other plagiarism detection check) - 1.
+Submission of Near-final Dissertation Draft to GPD and Advisory Committee: When deemed appropriate by the Major Professor, a digital copy of the dissertation is submitted to the GPD.
 In addition, paper and/or digital copies are submitted to the committee for review, as requested by committee members.
-The Major Advisor can determine whether the GPD and Advisory Committee reviews occur simultaneously or at different times.
+The Major Professor can determine whether the GPD and Advisory Committee reviews occur simultaneously or at different times.
 Candidates MUST give their Advisory Committee at least two weeks to review their dissertation and the Advisory Committee members MUST return drafts (with comments/corrections) to the candidate within two weeks of receiving them.
 Once the Advisory Committee approves this initial draft and a defense is scheduled (see point 3), the Preliminary Approval of Dissertation and Request for Oral Defense form is submitted to the GPD and subsequently the Dean's Office. - 2.
-Turnitin examination: The candidate's Major Advisor should run the near-final dissertation draft through Turnitin.
+Originality check: The candidate's Major Professor should run the near-final dissertation draft through Turnitin (or another plagiarism check).
 The originality report should be included with the Preliminary Approval of Dissertation and Request for Oral Defense form submission. - 3.
 Oral Defense Scheduling and Dissertation Announcement: When scheduling the defense, remember UGS requires synchronous participation of all committee members and the student.
 Although physical presences is strongly encouraged, synchronous participation by telephone/video conference is allowed for all members, except the committee chair and student, who both must be physically present for the entire duration of the defense at an FIU location.
 Under special circumstances the chair may participate via telephone/video conference upon approval by the Dean of the University Graduate School.